Duncan Grant: Bloomsbury Foundations

 In November 1909, Grant moved to 21 Fitzroy Square, where he occupied two rooms on the second floor of the building on the west side of the square.
 A few doors away, at 29 Fitzroy Square, lived Adrian and Virginia Stephen (later Virginia Woolf).
 Grant would later recall: 'a close friendship sprang up between Adrian Stephen and myself and I had only to tap on the window to be let in.
 The maid told Virginia "that Mr Grant gets in everywhere".
 But very irregular as my visits were, they became more and more a habit, and I think they soon became frequent enough to escape notice.'

 In June 1910 Grant exhibited with the Friday Club at the Alpine Club Gallery.
 Later that year Grant would visit Roger Fry's Manet and the Post-Impressionists exhibition at the Grafton Galleries in Mayfair, which included work by the likes of Gauguin, Matisse and Van Gogh, where he was said to be particularly interested in the paintings of Paul Cézanne.

-During the summer of 1911 Grant was invited by Roger Fry to contribute to the redecoration of the dining room at the Borough Polytechnic (now London South Bank University).
+During the summer of 1911, Grant was invited by Roger Fry to contribute to the redecoration of the dining room at the Borough Polytechnic (now London South Bank University).
 Grant composed two oil paintings to fit with the theme of illustrating London on Holiday.
 Both his paintings, Football and Bathing, bear the influence of early Italian art and Byzantine mosaics.
 Grant also drew on his exposure to the work of the post-impressionists; The Times reported of his depiction of the figures that 'Mr Grant has used all his remarkable powers of draughtsmanship to represent the act of swimming rather than any individual swimmers.’

 The Dreadnought Hoax

-In February 1910 Grant, along with Horace de Vere Cole, Virginia Stephen, Adrian Stephen and others, disguised themselves as an Abyssinian royal delegation and fooled their way on to HMS Dreadnought.
+In February 1910, Grant, along with Horace de Vere Cole, Virginia Stephen, Adrian Stephen and others, disguised themselves as an Abyssinian royal delegation and fooled their way on to HMS Dreadnought.
 The delegation was greeted by a band and given a tour of the battleship.
-As flag ship of the Home Fleet, the Dreadnought was a high-profile target for the pranksters, and as such the hoax attracted much attention in the press once discovered.
+As flag ship of the Home Fleet, the Dreadnought was a high-profile target for the pranksters in opposing this new killing machine, and as such the hoax attracted much attention in the press once discovered.